 Most of the children in the complex, which houses an orphanage and a school, look cheerful and confident.
 Amid her busy schedule, Nighat Shafi Pandit manages to provide her motherly care to each one.

 Nighat prefers to call her orphanage, Shehjar, a boarding.
-Meant for orphans and underprivileged children, it was built by HELP foundation (Human Efforts for Love and Peace) chaired by Nighat in 1998.
+Meant for orphans and underprivileged children, it was built by the HELP Foundation (Human Efforts for Love and Peace) chaired by Nighat in 1998.

 “They are not orphans.
 They are my boarders and deserve every right to live a better life,” she says.

-Most of the boarders are victims of Kashmir’s two-decade old violent conflict.
-Nighat’s HELP foundation itself is a product of the conflict, an effort she made along with friends and sustained to lessen the pain in her surrounding.
+Most of the boarders are victims of Kashmir’s two-decade-old violent conflict.
+Nighat’s HELP foundation itself is a product of the conflict, an effort she made along with friends and sustained to lessen the pain in her surroundings.

-“In 90’s, the situation was very tense.
-There were frequent bomb blasts, violent clashes between militants and forces as a result a number of people were killed and many disappeared leaving behind the helpless families,” said Nighat.
+“In the 90’s, the situation was very tense.
+There were frequent bomb blasts, violent clashes between militants and forces as a result several people were killed and many disappeared leaving behind helpless families,” said Nighat.

 “Moved by the pain of the people” around her, she stepped out of her protected house to lend some help.

 A top bureaucrat’s wife, Nighat’s help in hostile environs was fraught with dangers.
-People like her deemed close to government were vulnerable to militant attacks and public hostility.
-Families of politicians and bureaucrats preferred to stay in protected houses and move in bullet proof vehicles.
+People like her deemed close to the government were vulnerable to militant attacks and public hostility.
+Families of politicians and bureaucrats preferred to stay in protected houses and move in bulletproof vehicles.

-But Nighat ignored all the risks to reach out to woman and children hit by the conflict.
+But Nighat ignored all the risks to reach out to women and children hit by the conflict.

 “It was not something to show to the world.
 The urge to help people was something within me.
 I was restless and passionate.
-So I decided to help people in spite of the fear,” says Nighat
+So I decided to help people despite the fear,” says Nighat

 Around the same time, her husband, Muhammad Shafi Pandit, an IAS officer then, survived an attack by some dozen militants.
 The incident shoots her.
 But she did not alter her determination to help.
 Even the widows of militants were not excluded from the help she extended.